jvaubourg/php-piratebox/README.md

 ## Permissions

-If your PHP pool uses *www-data* as user:
+For example, if your PHP pool uses *www-data* as unix user:

     # chown www-data: public/uploads/
     # chown www-data: public/chat/